 What to expect during tornado season

 The peak months are May and June.
 During this time, warm, moist air from the Gulf of Mexico collides with cool, dry air from the Plains.
 This weather pattern creates the ideal conditions for severe storms and tornadoes.
 These storms can cause catastrophic damage, so it is essential to be prepared.
-Some steps you can take to stay safe during tornado season include staying aware of the forecast, planning where to take shelter, and listening to local news for updates.
+Some steps to stay safe during tornado season include staying aware of the forecast, planning where to take shelter, and listening to local news for updates.

 What to do if you are caught in a tornado